Henning Carlsen: Books

 Carlsen has written two books.
 The first, Mit livs fortrængninger (English: My Life's Forgettings), is an autobiography published in 1998 in Danish.
 Flyvske billeder (English: Images in Flight) is a history of the realisation of film and flight from the perspective of human development.

 Personal life

-Carlsen Henning was married the first time to Hjørdis Wirth Jensen.
+Henning Carlsen was married the first time to Hjørdis Wirth Jensen.
 In 1975 he married a second time with film consultant Else Heidary.
 He died at the age of 86 on 30 May 2014.